-The Va Mag Internship program first began in 2010.
+The Va Mag internship program first began in 2010.
 College students and recent graduates from Georgia area colleges and universities like: Georgia State, Clark Atlanta, Spelman, SCAD, UGA, Clayton State University and many more, have participated in the program.
-We have taken on aspiring journalists with little to no writing experience and coached them through the writing and interviewing process.
+We have taken on aspiring journalists with little to no writing experience and coached them through the writing, reporting and interviewing process.
 Our interns learn to write compelling stories on deadline, while using credible sources and tapping into their creativity.
 They also gain college course credit for their participation in the program.

 Va Mag Alumni